sunpy/sunpy-SEP/SEP-0002-revised.md

 This includes:

 * holding regular meetings with the developer community (at least monthly)
-* makeing regular reports to the board (at least quarterly)
+* making regular reports to the board (at least quarterly)
 * having ownership privileges to the SunPy GitHub organization
-* createing, maintaining and enforcing the SunPy code of conduct (see below)
+* creating, maintaining and enforcing the SunPy code of conduct (see below)
 * accepting or rejecting SEPs based on community consensus
 * delegating responsibility and authority to other community roles
 * planing and manage finances and financial processes of the project.